 Bradley joined Watsi on July 17th, 2014.
-Five years ago, Bradley became the 340th member to automatically support a new Watsi patient every month.
-Since then, 5,587 more people have become monthly donors!
-Bradley's most recent donation traveled 8,500 miles to support Geoffrey, a 3-year-old from Kenya, to fund post-burn treatment.
+Six years ago, Bradley became the 340th member to automatically support a new Watsi patient every month.
+Since then, 5,668 more people have become monthly donors!
+Bradley's most recent donation traveled 8,800 miles to support Rath, a father from Cambodia, to fund bilateral ear surgery.

 Geoffrey is a young boy from Kenya.
 Geoffrey has two other siblings and together with his parents, lives on their ancestral land.
 His father takes up casual labor in people’s farms to provide for their family, while his mother takes care of the house and children.
 Their income is quite limited to make ends meet.
 When Geoffrey was one-year-old, he fell on a basin with boiling water sustaining severe burns on his hands and scalp.
 He spent the next 6 weeks in the hospital receiving wound care.
 Fortunately, he healed, but with contractures on his left hand.
 This led to limited motion of his hand by the elbow.
 His fingers fused together, and he is not able to hold anything with his hand.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Geoffrey receive treatment.
 On June 10th, surgeons at their care center will perform a burn contracture release surgery.
 In the future, he will be able to hold things and to write using his hands.
 Now, he needs help to fund this $1,176 procedure.
 Geoffrey’s mother says, “My hope is to see Geoffrey being able to hold something with his hands.”